a5x/BO2-Zombies-Mod-Menu-PS4/README.md

 Q:crash at the end game after modifying my stats
 R: if you have an stats with 1.003+32 like thats and you add Another 1B on it when you try to save your modded stats the game auto kick you and don’t save your edited stats

-kills stats and revives stats of you put over 5M stats you are auto kicked at the end game
+kills stats and revives stats if you put over 5M stats you are auto kicked at the end game

 [Multiplayer Version](https://github.com/a5x/BO2-Multiplayer-Mod-Menu-PS4-OpenSource/)